verypossible/lazysusan/docs/example_app.rst

 ===============================

 Using Lazysusan may be best explained by walking through an example.
-In this example, we'll build an Alexa skill which walks you through the steps on how to fry an egg.
+In this example, we'll build an Alexa skill which walks you through the steps on how to scramble an egg.

 Docker setup